Table of Contents

-If you are receiving benefits, you may be entitled to a lump sum settlement from the insurance company.
 Insurance companies prefer that you not have an attorney so that they can settle your case for less money.
-Only an experienced workers’ compensation attorney will be able to accurately gauge how much your case is worth, and ensure you receive everything to which you’re entitled.
-In most cases, an experienced attorney will be able to obtain a larger lump sum after the deduction of attorney’s fees; then you would be able to obtain by settling your claim with the insurance company.
+Only an attorney who is experienced in workers’ compensation cases will be able to accurately tell you how much your case is worth, and make sure the insurance company pays you everything that you’re entitled to.
+In fact, in most cases, an experienced attorney will be able to obtain a larger lump sum for you, even after the deduction of attorney’s fees then you would be able to obtain by settling your claim on your own.

 How Do Lump Sum Payments Work?

 Under the terms of a typical lump sum settlement, you receive a one-time payment to settle your claim and in exchange you forego any rights to future benefits; you can never re-open your claim under any circumstances with regard to the portion of your claim that was settled.
 Normally the insurance carrier will request or require that the settlement include a resolution for all future benefits, including wages, medical expenses and specific loss benefits.
 Depending upon your medical condition and treatment plan, it may not be smart or feasible to close out future medical coverage.
 You may need additional surgery, therapy, medications, or other treatment that you are in no position to pay for out of pocket.
 In some cases, we can negotiate a settlement that leaves medical coverage open and just resolves the wage loss portion.
 The insurance company may push a structured settlement, usually where long-term care is needed.
 Structured settlements are paid over time, and payments can be made monthly, annually or every few years.
 We generally disfavor these arrangements.